AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/ingest-streaming-data.md

 >In order to complete this task, we need to make sure your user first has access to the Prod sandbox.
 If you don't already have access to the Prod sandbox from a different product profile, quickly open your `Luma Tutorial Platform` profile and add the permission item **[!UICONTROL Sandboxes]** > **[!UICONTROL Prod]**.
 >![Add the Prod sandbox](assets/websdk-property-permissionToLoadSchema.png)

+1. If you just updated your permissions to include the Prod sandbox, do a SHIFT-Reload on the Data Elements page to clear your cache
 1. On the **[!UICONTROL Data Elements]** screen in Launch, create another data element with the **[!UICONTROL Name]** of `XDM Object`
 1. As the **[!UICONTROL Extension]**, select `AEP Web SDK`
 1. As the **[!UICONTROL Data Element Type]**, select `XDM Object`